adrianmoya/es-docs.behat.org/en/cookbook/using_the_profiler_with_minkbundle.rst

 .. code-block:: gherkin

-     Then I should get an email on "stof@example.org" containing:
+     Then I should get an email on "stof@example.org" with:
         """
         To finish validating your account - please visit
         """